H-E-L-P/dmu_products/dmu26/dmu26_XID+SPIRE_Herschel-Stripe-82/README.md

 ### Prior
-  This catalogue uses sources in the masterlist that have a `flag_optnir_det` flag >= 5, have a $L_dust$ prediction from CIGALE and photometric redshift and have a resulting flux prediction above a few mJy.
-For the full processing of the prior object list see the Jupyter notebook [XID+SPIRE_prior.ipynb](./XID+SPIRE_prior.ipynb)
+  This catalogue uses sources in the masterlist that have a `flag_optnir_det` flag >= 5, have a $L_dust$ prediction from CIGALE and photometric redshift and have a resulting 250-flux prediction above 5mJy.
+For the full processing of the prior object list see the Jupyter notebook [XID+SPIRE_prior-Ldust.ipynb](./XID+SPIRE_prior-Ldust.ipynb)

 ### Running on Apollo

-To run on Apollo, first run the python file [XID+SPIRE_prior_cutout.py](./XID+SPIRE_prior_cutout.py) to create the `Master_prior.pkl` and `Tiles.pkl` file for each cutout.
-Then generate the hierarchical tiles, where $n_hier_tiles is the number of hierarchical tiles:
+To run on Apollo, first run the python file [XID+SPIRE_prior_cutout.py](./XID+SPIRE_prior_cutout.py) to create the `Master_prior.pkl` and `Tiles.pkl` file for each cutout (we have divided the map into 4 cutouts, due to memory errors).
+Then generate the hierarchical tiles, where #n_hier_tiles is the number of hierarchical tiles:

 ```bash
 module load sge